Say-Hello2y/Say-Hello2y.github.io/_posts/2022-08-18-transformer.md

 $$
 \times
 $$
-sentence_length  tensor, each row in the input tensor stands for a sentence, each element in the row stands for a word that is expressed by an index, and we often pad the sentence to a fixed length for better training our model.In practice, we also add an init_token <sos> and an eos_token <eos> .This process can be finished by torchtext & spacy, both of them are python packages for NLP.
+sentence_length  tensor, each row in the input tensor stands for a sentence, each element in the row stands for a word that is expressed by a token, and we often pad the sentence to a fixed length for better training our model.In practice, we also add an init_token <sos> and an eos_token <eos> .This process can be finished by torchtext & spacy, both of them are python packages for NLP.

 ### Torchtext